Cricut | Cutting Machines

 In our tests, they work just as well as the previous versions, they’re just a bit quicker and easier to use.

-The downside is if you upgrade your machine later, you won’t be able to use any of your supplies because they only work with the Cricut Joy.
-They’re also a bit more expensive than the normal versions.
+It used to be a huge downside that if you upgraded your machine later, you wouldn’t be able to use your supplies because they only worked with the Cricut Joy.
+No longer!
+Now they’re supported by all of Cricut’s latest machines.
+They are however a bit more expensive than the normal versions.

 Ease of Use